Floris Adriaan van Hall: Family

-Van Hall was born in Amsterdam, on 15 May 1791.
-After the death of his mother, his father had ten more children with her niece Christina Maria.
-His father was Maurits Cornelis van Hall, who seated in the First Chamber of the States General and the Representative Body of the Batavian Republic from 1798 to 1801.
-He later seated in the States of Holland and in the First Chamber of the States General.
+Van Hall was born in Amsterdam on 15 May 1791.
+After the death of his mother, his father had ten more children with her niece, Christina Maria.
+His father was Maurits Cornelis van Hall, who sat in the First Chamber of the States General and the Representative Body of the Batavian Republic from 1798 to 1801.
+He was later seated in the States of Holland and in the First Chamber of the States General.

 Van Hall was the oldest of six children.
 He married Alida Paulina (Pauline) Bondt in Amsterdam on 7 July 1815, but she died in 1845.
 On 30 July 1853, at the age of 62, Van Hall entered a second marriage with Henriëtte Marie Jeanne, Baroness Schimmelpenninck van der Oye.
 Both marriages remained childless.

 Career

 Van Hall received primary education from a Walloon preacher in Voorburg, after which he attended a Latin school in Amsterdam.
-From 1808 to 1811, Van Hall attended the Athenaeum Illustre, and, like his father, studied Roman and Contemporary Law at the Leiden University from 7 November 1811 to 22 January 1812.
+From 1808 to 1811, Van Hall attended the Athenaeum Illustre, and, like his father, studied Roman and Contemporary Law at Leiden University from 7 November 1811 to 22 January 1812.

 After he had graduated, he became a lawyer in his father's firm in Amsterdam, where he was primarily concerned with protecting the interests of trading houses and shipping companies.
 On 3 July 1832, he succeeded his father in the States of Holland for Meerkerk.
-After the province's split in 1840, he seated the States of North Holland for Amsterdam.
+After the province's split in 1840, he represented the States of North Holland for Amsterdam.
 On 1 April 1842, King William II appointed him as the successor to Cornelis Felix van Maanen as Minister of Justice, and on 22 September 1843 as Minister of Finance.
-From 13 February 1849, he seated in the Second Chamber of the States General for the district of Amsterdam, until he succeeded Johan Rudolf Thorbecke as chairman of Council of Ministers in 1853.
+From 13 February 1849, he sat in the Second Chamber of the States General for the district of Amsterdam, until he succeeded Johan Rudolf Thorbecke as chairman of the Council of Ministers in 1853.
 On 1 April 1856, King William II gave him the title of Baron, as a token of appreciation for his actions as minister of Foreign Affairs in the Crimean War, where he managed to uphold Dutch neutrality.
-In 1860 he became chairman of the Council of Ministers once again.
-He rejected an offer for the appointment to Governor-General of the Dutch East-Indies.
+In 1860, he became chairman of the Council of Ministers once again.
+He rejected an offer for the appointment to Governor-General of the Dutch East Indies.
 He died in The Hague, on 29 March 1866.